-Each year every owner, whether they’re Amish or not, must pay property taxes to their local government, which could be the city or state, and the Amish are not exempt from this.
+Each year, every owner, whether they’re Amish or not, must pay property taxes to their local government, which could be the city or state, and the Amish are not exempted from this.

-The amount you pay is often based on how big your property is and it;s evauluation.
+The amount you pay is often based on how big your property is and its evaluation.
 So with the Amish having very large houses that are well constructed and generally large areas of land, their property taxes can be pretty high.

 The only benefit that some Amish may get is that their farms are used for producing food rather than as strictly residential properties, so that they may get tax breaks for that.